polterguy/polterguy.github.io/index.md

 brilliant developers, in all areas related to the operation of Magic, if you need help to deploy it into production.

+> I guarantee you that your Magic app, will perfectly work, on every single modern device in your enterprise

+Thomas Hansen, CEO at Server Gardens

 [![Download magic](https://servergardens.files.wordpress.com/2020/01/new-download-button-2.png)](https://github.com/polterguy/magic/archive/v5.7.3.zip)

 [![Build status](https://travis-ci.org/polterguy/magic.svg?master)](https://travis-ci.org/polterguy/magic)